awsdocs/aws-snowball-developer-guide/doc_source/UsingCluster.md

 ## Related Topics<a name="relatedcluster"></a>

-Beyond the content presented in this topic, you can find other topics in this guide that are relevant to clusters:
+Beyond the content presented here, you can find other topics in this guide that are relevant to clusters:
-+ [Getting Started with an AWS Snowball Edge Device](getting-started.md) – This section outlines how to get started creating your first job\.
++ [Getting Started](getting-started.md) – Outlines how to get started creating your first job\.
 The techniques in this section work for all job types, including cluster jobs\.
-+ [Commands for the Snowball Client](using-client-commands.md) – This section contains a list of commands for the Snowball client tool\.
++ [Commands for the Snowball Edge Client](using-client-commands.md) – Contains a list of commands for the Snowball Edge client tool\.
 These commands include the Snowball Edge administrative commands to unlock a cluster, get the status information for the nodes and the cluster as a whole, remove unavailable nodes, and add new nodes\.
-+ [Administering a Cluster](administercluster.md) – This section contains information about the administrative tasks you perform with a cluster, like adding and removing nodes, and includes helpful procedures\.
++ [Administering a Cluster](administercluster.md) – Contains information about the administrative tasks you perform with a cluster, like adding and removing nodes, and includes helpful procedures\.